-That interview is worth a read explaining as it does some of the inspirations that shaped P183 and give an insight into the scene in Russian.
-Explaining his motivation to Fatcap he told them “The fact is that I have no choice, I just did what seemed important to me, that’s all.
+That interview is worth a read explaining as it does some of the inspirations that shaped P183.
+It also gives an insight into the scene in Russia.
+Explaining his motivation to Fatcap he told them, “The fact is that I have no choice.
+I just did what seemed important to me, that’s all.
 And I note that the graffiti, and if we can call what I do, is seen by people everyday, and that’s a plus.”

 Part street art, part installation here was an artist who used the World around him in order to create striking and thought provoking art.
-Speaking to the BBC though he said that this is not his main inspiration “My work often addresses politics but for me, society is more important.
+Speaking to the BBC he said that this is not his main inspiration however.
+“My work often addresses politics but for me, society is more important.
 All the same politics is a burning issue.
 I don’t like a lot of things in Russian politics, the politics of Putin.”

 Similar to Black Hand.
 P183 operated in a repressive regime running social commentary through art which he knew may not have been appreciated.
 His work was sharp, satirical and observant, this was an artist with a lot to say.
 His style made use of the environment around him and would often provoke comment.
 Similar to Banksy?
 Well in that regard yes I suppose he was.
 Although P183 was very much unique and a huge loss to the art world

 An unlikely comparison on first sight but look a bit closer and the Shortlists question ‘Is Mobstr the new Banksy?‘ could have a little bit of momentum to it.
 Known for his stencilled words and phrases which have been popping up over the East End of London for years, he has gained a huge reputation for his subversive approach to ‘street art’.

 Stencilling onto walls, floors, billboards, fly posters and any other canvas on which he feels his unique brand of messaging will come across, Mobstr is a bit of a darling of the underground scene.
 Have a look at his website here and the subversive streak becomes clear.